Max Verstappen’s 40th Formula 1 race victory coming in a Spanish Grand Prix at Barcelona felt fitting.

 There was a far bigger set of circumstances that combined to put Verstappen in a winning position in only his 24th F1 race, and his first since being suddenly elevated from Toro Rosso to Red Bull at Daniil Kvyat’s expense.
+We explored them in an article originally published when Verstappen made his 100th Red Bull F1 team start at Barcelona two years ago.

 THE ‘WRONG’ STRATEGY WAS RIGHT

-Once front row duo Lewis Hamilton and Nico Rosberg had obliterated each other on the first lap, this was a Red Bull versus Ferrari race.
+Once front-row duo Lewis Hamilton and Nico Rosberg had obliterated each other on the first lap, this was a Red Bull versus Ferrari race.

 Both teams split their strategies – early leader Daniel Ricciardo and Ferrari’s lead runner Sebastian Vettel stopping three times, Verstappen and Kimi Raikkonen twice.